-My favorite aspects of the online materials were twofold.
+My favorite aspects of the novel study materials were twofold.
 First, they were based upon sound and current assessment for learning practices in our division.
 Secondly, they took into account differentiation in the classroom by hitting both higher and lower level thinking.

 The Ghost of Northumberland Strait will become my “go to” book for quite some time.

 My Literacy class discovered Lori Knutson’s novel, The Ghost of the Northumberland Strait this year!
 We were completely and absolutely engaged in Ms. Knutson’s book.
 The students would predict happenings and demonstrate intrigue and curiosity throughout the entire story.
 We were so engaged and we loved the book so much, we felt we needed to let Ms. Knutson know.
 We wrote letters to Ms. Knutson and to our delight, she eloquently connected with each student through her responses in return.
 I highly recommend this novel and the support material Ms. Knutson has created.